nd1012/wan24-I8NTool/README.md

 i8n files contain optional compressed translation terms.
-They can be created from PO/MO and/or JSON dictionary (keyword as key, translation as an array of strings as value) input files like this:
+They can be created from PO/MO and/or JSON dictionary (keyword as key, translation as an array of strings as value) or wan24-I8NKws input files like this:

 ```bash
 wan24I8NTool i8n -compress --poInput /path/to/input.po --output /path/to/output.i8n